Child Support in Queensland

 - How care is shared between parents

-Official phone numbers, opening hours, and details on how to find a Services Australia service centre in Queensland are listed on the Child Support Agency Contact page.
+Other phone services and details on how to find a Services Australia service centre in Queensland are listed on the Child Support Agency Contact page.

 Most routine tasks can be managed online through myGov and the Express Plus Child Support mobile app.
-If you need step-by-step help with common actions such as updating income, advising changes in care, uploading documents, or managing payments, Services Australia publishes instructions in the Child Support online help guides.
+Services Australia’s Child Support online help guides explain how to update income, report changes in care, upload documents and manage payments.

 Centrelink